ianchak/stati/docs-site/site/examples/recipes.md

 ---
-title: 'Recipe Collection'
+title: 'Recipes'
-description: 'Common patterns and solutions for Stati static site generation'
+description: 'Practical recipes and patterns for common Stati use cases.'
+order: 2
 ---

 # Recipe Collection